farbod271/farbod271/README.md

 <p>
 A React app made for fun!<br>
-<strong>Technologies: </strong>It's a react app built with tailwindcss and some framer motion hosted on netlify making API calls to endpoints hosted on cloudfare workers!. some cool components inculde a blog component, filtering logic and a typing game!!
+<strong>Technologies: </strong>It's  built with tailwindcss and some framer motion hosted on netlify making API calls to endpoints hosted on cloudfare workers!. some cool components inculde a blog component, filtering logic and a typing game!!
 </p>

   <a href="https://farbod.eu" target="_blank">Live Website</a>